Parent and Family Drug Support Volunteers

 Support makes a difference

-Parents and family members of people who use alcohol and other drugs say it’s like riding an emotional roller coaster – it can leave you feeling isolated and powerless.
+Parents and family members of people who use alcohol and/or other drugs say it’s like riding an emotional roller coaster – it can leave you feeling isolated and powerless.
 That’s why we recruit volunteers to help provide hope and support to families who are struggling.

 Interested in becoming a volunteer?